zuplo/docs/docs/articles/zuplo-context.md

 ```

 - `requestId` - a UUID for every request.
 This is used in logging and can be
   handy to tie events together.
-Note that we automatically log the requestId
+Note that we automatically log the `requestId`
   with every use of request.logger.
 - `route` - a pointer to the read-only configuration for the matched route.
   Includes the label, path, methods supported, name of the version, and names of
   policies.
-This type is immutable - the routing table cannot be updated at
+This type is immutable - the routing table can't be updated at
   runtime.

 - `incomingRequestProperties` - information about the incoming request such as